toucansites/try-o-template/installation_guide.md

 ## Copy Theme and Default Contents

-1. From the zip file copy all contents from the **theme** folder into the **my-site/src/themes/default folder**.
+1. Copy all files from the **theme** folder in the ZIP file into **my-site/src/themes/default** folder.
-2. From the zip file copy all contents from copy all content from the **contents** folder into the **my-site/src/content** folder.
+2. Copy all files from the **contents** folder in the ZIP file into  **my-site/src/content** folder.

-After successfull file copies, your project will have the following structure:
+After successful file copies, your project will have the following structure:

 ```
 my-site/